-- (a) the attendance is by video conference; and - (b) the patient is not an admitted patient; and - (c) the patient: - (i) is located both: - (A) within a telehealth eligible area; and - (B) at the time of the attendance-at least 15 kms by road from the specialist; or - (ii) is a care recipient in a residential care service; or - (iii) is a patient of: - (A) an Aboriginal Medical Service; or - (B) an Aboriginal Community Controlled Health Service; for which a direction made under subsection 19(2) of the Act applies; and - (d) no other initial consultation has taken place for a single course of treatment

-Fee: \$66.20 Benefit: 85% = \$56.30 Extended Medicare Safety Net Cap: \$198.60

-Professional attendance at consulting rooms or in hospital by a specialist or consultant physician in the practice of the medical practitioner's specialty after referral of the patient to the specialist or consultant physician by a referring practitioner-an attendance after the first attendance in a single course of treatment, if:
+Group A3.
+Specialist Attendances To Which No Other Item Applies Professional attendance on a patient by a specialist practising in the specialist's specialty if: (a) the attendance is by video conference; and (b) the attendance is for a service: (i) provided with item 104 lasting more than 10 minutes; or (ii) provided with item 105; and (c) the patient is not an admitted patient; and (d) the patient: (i) is located both: (A) within a telehealth eligible area; and (B) at the time of the attendance-at least 15 kms by road from the specialist; or (ii) is a care recipient in a residential care service; or (iii) is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service; for which a direction made under subsection 19(2) of the Act applies (See para AN.0.68 of explanatory notes to this Category) Derived Fee: 50% of the fee for item 104 or 105.
+Benefit: 85% of the derived fee Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the 99 lesser amount Professional attendance at consulting rooms or hospital by a specialist in the practice of the specialist's specialty after referral of the patient to the specialist-each attendance, other than a second or subsequent attendance, in a single course of treatment, other than a service to which item 106, 109 or 16401 applies 104 (See para TN.1.4, AN.2.1, AN.40.1 of explanatory notes to this Category) Fee: \$89.55 Benefit: 75% = \$67.20 85% = \$76.15